(xx) Provisions, contingent liabilities and contingent assets

 Contingent liability is disclosed unless the likelihood of an outflow of resources is remote and there is a possible obligation or a present obligation that may, but probably will not, require an outflow of resources.

-Contingent assets are disclosed only when inflow of economic benefits therefrom is probable and recognize only when realization of income is virtually certain.
+Contingent assets are disclosed only when inflow of economic benefits therefrom is probable and recognise only when realisation of income is virtually certain.

 (xxi) Earnings per share